danielbodnar/awesome-stars/README.md

 - [novus-package-manager/novus](https://github.com/novus-package-manager/novus) - A blazingly fast and efficient package manager for windows.
 - [coroot/coroot](https://github.com/coroot/coroot) - Coroot is an open-source eBPF-based observability tool that turns telemetry data into actionable insights, helping you identify and resolve application issues quickly
 - [jetpack-io/launchpad](https://github.com/jetpack-io/launchpad) - From Code to Kubernetes in One Step.
+- [metalbear-co/mirrord](https://github.com/metalbear-co/mirrord) - Connect your local process and your cloud environment, and run local code in cloud conditions.
 - [wasm3/wasm3](https://github.com/wasm3/wasm3) - 🚀 A fast WebAssembly interpreter and the most universal WASM runtime
 - [carvel-dev/kapp](https://github.com/carvel-dev/kapp) - kapp is a simple deployment tool focused on the concept of "Kubernetes application" — a set of resources with the same label
 - [turbot/steampipe](https://github.com/turbot/steampipe) - Use SQL to instantly query your cloud services (AWS, Azure, GCP and more).
 Open source CLI.
 No DB required.